Mesopotamian campaign: Background

 With the Ottoman Empire now at war with the principal allied powers, its priorities included the Caucasus Campaign against Russia, with the Ottoman war minister, Enver Pasha sending the 37th Division and XIII Corps Headquarters to this theatre in support of the Third Army.
 The entire XII Corps was deployed to the Sinai and Palestine Campaign.
 Fourth Army Headquarters was sent to Syria, to replace the Second Army Headquarters, which was sent to Istanbul.
 In place of the Fourth Army was the "Iraq Area Command" with only the 38th Division under its command.
+This division was led by Lt.Col.
+Süleyman Askeri Bey.
+British operational planning included landing troops in the Shatt-al-Arab and mount a largely defensive campaign.
+The reinforced 6th (Poona) Division of the British Indian Army was assigned the task, designated as Indian Expeditionary Force D (IEFD) and stationed in Bahrain in anticipation of invasion.
+The Allies originally planned to seize Persian-controlled Abadan Island, but fear of provoking a war with Persia led to planned landings at Fao instead.